 Sales and Services Tax in Malaysia

-5 min read|Last Updated: May 10, 2023|
+5 min read|Last Updated: April 17, 2024|

 Taxation is a common term for businesses and individuals, with every country imposing its own tax systems.
-Each country’s tax system has its own advantages and disadvantages – let’s take a look at the Sales and Services Tax (SST), which is required for businesses in Malaysia.
+Each country’s tax system has its own advantages and disadvantages – let’s take a look at the Sales and Services Tax (SST), which is necessery for businesses in Malaysia.

 What is Sales and Service Tax?